michenriksen/gitrob/README.md

     gitrob analyze acme,johndoe,janedoe

-Mixing organizations and users is convenient if you know that a certain user is part of an organization but they do not have their membership public.

 When the assessment is finished, the `analyze` command will automatically start up the web server to present the results.
 This can be avoided by adding the `--no-server` option to the command.

 See `gitrob help analyze` for more options.